shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 * partno - exact match
 * name - match in first couple of letters of any word
 * name - match in first couple of letters of any word ignoring diacritics
-* ean - match in first couple of letters
+* ean - exact match in first characters
-* catnum - match in first couple of letters
+* catnum - exact match in first characters
-* partno - match in first couple of letters
+* partno - exact match in first characters
 * short description - match anywhere
 * description - match anywhere